iris-email-client/iris-aspect-oriented-programming/README.md

 5. Clone this repository and import the project in Eclipse as an existing Maven project;
 6. Install whatever Eclipse suggests;
 7. Have fun! :-)

+## Known issues

+(a) building a product with relational persistence requires a review of the hibernate.cfg.xml, because some of the domain classes (such as addres book entry / tag) might not be available in a given product.

+(b) it is necessary to clear the ~/.iris/lucene_idx folder, otherwise the unit test *testFind(br.unb.cic.iris.persistence.lucene.TestAddressBookDAO)* fails.

+(c) there duplicated folders in LUCENE implementation.
+I suppose that unit tests are populating the same lucene database as the *production* version.

+(d) changing a folder (e.g. INBOX or OUTBOX) in LUCENE is not working.
+This might occur because the index is different.
+We should change to a folder based on the name, not the id.